purr-platform/purr1/documentation/overview.md

 ### Object Model

-Canel.és has a simple object model, which is a stripped down version of JavaScript's.
+Purr has a simple object model, which is a stripped down version of JavaScript's.
 Objects are made out of a `Parent` link, a set of `fields`, a collection of *internal state*, and a set of `methods`.